cedx/yii2-free-mobile/README.md

 [Free Mobile](http://mobile.free.fr) logging for [Yii](http://www.yiiframework.com), high-performance [PHP](http://php.net) framework.

-This package provides a single class, `belin\log\FreeMobileLogRoute` which is a log route allowing to send log messages by SMS to a mobile phone.
+This package provides a single class, `yii\log\FreeMobileTarget` which is a log target allowing to send log messages by SMS to a mobile phone.

 To use it, you must have a Free Mobile account and have enabled SMS Notifications in the Options of your [Subscriber Area](https://mobile.free.fr/moncompte).